 - Specific Rule for Protesting Weight of Fish: At the time of weigh in, a team may protest the weight of their fish and such protest shall be accompanied by a $500 protest fee which shall be paid within 1 hour of the protest.
 In connection with the protest the team SHOULD NOT sign the weigh ticket.
 Once the weigh ticket is signed the weight is FINAL and no protest will be accepted.
 If a protest is filed on the weight of the fish, the fish will be segregated and placed in a fish bag under the control of the weigh master until a member of the tournament committee can be present to witness the reweighing of the fish.
 A member of the team protesting the weight shall stay with the fish until the fish is reweighed.
 If the weight of the fish changes by 1 pound or greater the protest will be upheld by the tournament committee, the $500 protest fee will be returned, and the official weight of the fish will be changed.
-If the change is less than 1 pound, the official weight will not be changed and the $500 cash deposit will be forfeited and become the property of the Cape Lookout Shootout.
+If the change is less than 1 pounds the official weight will not be changed and the $500 cash deposit will be forfeited and become the property of the Cape Lookout Shootout.
 All decisions made by the tournament committee shall be final

 - In the event that two or more king mackerel are the same weight, the winner shall be determined by the earliest weigh-in time.

 - In the event no tournament can be carried out through the entire Cape Lookout Shootout Series, monies will be refunded less $150.00 per entrant.

 - The responsibility of adhering to all US Coast Guard, NC Wildlife and NC Marine Fisheries regulations and requirements are the responsibility of the Captain and crew. www.ncfisheries.net | www.ncwildlife.org | www.uscgboating.org

 - Tudor’s Insurance Agency

-New South: 3/1
+New North & South: 3/2-3/3